 Who are the Jebusites?

 The Jebusites are believed to be the descendants of Jebus, a descendant of Canaan, Ham’s son.
-They were thought to be a warlike people and are mentioned in the Hebrew Bible as a nation living in the mountains.
-The Bible Timeline Chart places them with the other nations of Ham beginning about 2300 BC
+They were thought to be a warlike people and were mentioned in the Hebrew Bible as a nation living in the mountains.
+The Amazing Bible Timeline with World History places them with the other nations of Ham beginning about 2300 BC

 They are one of the tribes mentioned in the Bible that God promised to expel from the Promised Land.
 One of the seven nations that God commanded the Israelites to destroy completely.